Seven Nation Army: Sporting events

 "Seven Nation Army" has served as an official anthem at various sporting events; NPRs Rick Karr remarked that the song is "arguably... the world's most popular sports anthem".
 It has been played at each UEFA European Football Championship since 2008, and it was played prior to the start of each game during the 2018 FIFA World Cup.
 Karr estimated that the song has reached "hundreds of millions of television viewers around the world" as a result of its usage in the latter tournament.
-Multiple sports teams and personalities have also used "Seven Nation Army" as their official song or walkout music, including boxers Gennady Golovkin and Anthony Joshua, American football teams the Baltimore Ravens, the Buffalo Bills (specifically when Buffalo returns the ball to the opposing team) and the Detroit Lions, ice hockey team the New Jersey Devils, baseball team the Baltimore Orioles, and 3 time darts world champion Michael van Gerwen.
+Multiple sports teams and personalities have also used "Seven Nation Army" as their official song or walkout music, including boxers Gennady Golovkin and Anthony Joshua, American football teams the Baltimore Ravens, the Buffalo Bills (specifically when Buffalo kicks off to the opposing team) and the Detroit Lions, ice hockey team the New Jersey Devils, baseball team the Baltimore Orioles, and 3 time darts world champion Michael van Gerwen.
 The song is also played at the home games of A-League Men team Melbourne Victory following a team goal; coincidentally, the team plays at AAMI Park – located only 2300 ft from the Corner Hotel, where the riff was originally composed.
-Current WWE commentator Pat McAfee used the song as an entrance theme, including for his match against Austin Theory at WrestleMania 38.
+WWE commentator Pat McAfee used the song as an entrance theme, including for his match against Austin Theory at WrestleMania 38.
 The song is also played at home games of the NBA team Miami Heat especially as the intro for the starting lineup and intro video, even to this day.
+Czechia used the song as a goal song during the 2026 FIFA World Cup.
+"Seven Nation Army" was covered by Gustavo Dudamel, New York Philharmonic, Simón Bolívar Symphony Orchestra, Bijan Mortazavi and Electric Mayhem during the 2026 FIFA World Cup final halftime show at MetLife Stadium in East Rutherford, New Jersey.